 It is important to note that labor pain is a different type of pain.
-It is similar to an intense menstrual cramp and has the following characteristics: the pain is persistent, it increases in intensity and frequency over a short period of time, it is not affected by your level of activity.
-This is not the pregnancy-related low back/pelvic pain Airrosti can have an impact on.
+The pain can be located throughout the low back but most often it is associated with abdominal cramping and/or pain.
+It often has the following characteristics: the pain, increases in intensity and frequency over a short period of time, it is not affected by your level of activity, and it is difficult to find any position of relief.
+This is not the pregnancy-related low back/hip pain

 All Airrosti treatment provided during pregnancy is co-managed with your prenatal care provider.
 Your Airrosti Provider will work closely with your prenatal care provider to ensure you receive the best, most comprehensive care during your pregnancy.